jannpf/GAT/README.md

 Prerequisites:
 * python3
 * pip
-* Any software that can run Jupyter Notebooks.
+* Any software that can run Jupyter Notebooks

 To run notebooks locally, clone the repo (better run a shallow clone since the repo is quite big):